The Born-Oppenheimer approximation for a 1D 2+1 particle system with zero-range interactions: Introduction

 For the study of the eigenvalues at the bottom of the spectrum (near $-\alpha^2$), the most relevant operator is $\widehat H^{\bof}_{\ve,\PP}$.
-Section \ref{s:5} is devoted to the analysis of its spectrum.
-The first observation, see Remark \ref{r:UBO}, is that, by means of a unitary map, the Hamiltonian $\widehat H^{\bof}_{\ve,\PP}$ can be reduced to an effective one dimensional operator on the heavy particles subsystem
+We observe that, by means of a unitary map, the Hamiltonian $\widehat H^{\bof}_{\ve,\PP}$ can be reduced to an effective one dimensional operator on the heavy particles subsystem